Coaching-Software/Coaching-Software.github.io/index.md

 <img src="./screenshots/sign-in.png" width="25%">
 <img src="./screenshots/register.png" width="25%">

-Currently, only valid email addresses that are in the database will allow a user to signin.
+Only valid email addresses that are in the database will allow a user to signin.
+Users must also verify their email address before being able to sign in.
 After signing in for the first time, the user is prompted to select their role.

 <img src="./screenshots/select-role.png" width="25%">